pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 failed to process datum <UUID> with error: <user code error>
 ```

-This means pachyderm successfully got to the point where it was running user code, but that code exited with a non-zero error code, usually due to being unable to find a file or a path, a misformatted file, or incorrect fields/data within a file.
+This means MLDM successfully got to the point where it was running user code, but that code exited with a non-zero error code, usually due to being unable to find a file or a path, a misformatted file, or incorrect fields/data within a file.
 If any datum in a pipeline fails, the entire job will be marked as failed.
 Datums that did not fail will not need to be reprocessed on future jobs.

 #### Retries

-Just like with user code failures, Pachyderm will automatically retry running a datum 3 times before marking the datum as failed.
+Just like with user code failures, MLDM will automatically retry running a datum 3 times before marking the datum as failed.
 This mitigates datums failing for transient connection reasons.

 #### Triage

 Data failures can be triaged in a few different way depending on the nature of the failure and design of the pipeline.

 In some cases, where malformed datums are expected to happen occasionally, they can be “swallowed” (e.g. marked as successful using `transform.accept_return_codes` or written out to a “failed_datums” directory and handled within user code).
 This would simply require the necessary updates to the user code and pipeline config as described above.
 For cases where your code detects bad input data, a "dead letter queue" design pattern may be needed.
-Many pachyderm developers use a special directory in each output repo for "bad data" and pipelines with globs for detecting bad data direct that data for automated and manual intervention.
+Many MLDM developers use a special directory in each output repo for "bad data" and pipelines with globs for detecting bad data direct that data for automated and manual intervention.

 If a few files as part of the input commit are causing the failure, they can simply be removed from the HEAD commit with `start commit`, `delete file`, `finish commit`.
 The files can also be corrected in this manner as well.
 This method is similar to a revert in Git -- the “bad” data will still live in the older commits in Pachyderm, but will not be part of the HEAD commit and therefore not processed by the pipeline.